iterative/dvc.org/content/docs/command-reference/data/status.md

 - _DVC Unchanged files_ shows the files that are not changed.
 This is not shown by default, unless [`--unchanged`](#--unchanged) is specified.

-By default, `dvc data status` shows changes to tracked files and directories.
+By default, `dvc data status` does not show individual changes inside the tracked directories, which can be enabled with [`--granular`](#--granular) option.
-With [`--granular`](#--granular), it will show changes in individual files inside those directories.

 ## Options